-Ed also discovered early on that he enjoyed drawing and he’d like to take this moment to thank his late beloved parents for heaping praise on all his artistic efforts—even if it was to the point of occasional embarrassment.
+Ed also drew a lot as a kid and would like to take this moment to thank his Mom and Dad for routinely heaping praise on his artistic efforts.

-At the same time, Ed developed a dim view of art.
-He remembers watching a particularly beautiful sunset over Miller Mountain, west of Scranton, PA in 1960, and deciding that any attempt to capture the scene would be doomed, since without the gentle breeze, the smell of a recent rain, the moment of companionship, etc., the beauty of the moment would be gone regardless.
+At the same time, Ed developed a skeptical view of art.
+He remembers watching a particularly beautiful sunset in 1961 over Miller Mountain, (west of Scranton, PA) and deciding that any attempt to capture the scene would be doomed.
+It could never bring back the moment, and that was where the beauty was truly located.

-But twenty years later, with an earlier hope of becoming a journalist fading, Ed set that objection aside.
-He bought some art supplies and pretty soon he was painting obsessively in his spare time.
 In August of 1983 Ed quit his job & has lived on his art sales ever since, publishing and selling his paintings as prints, cards and posters at Seattle’s Pike Place Market.
-Ed paints in gouache then acrylic, freehand, wet-on-dry, relying on as many photos as possible, and always using a mirror to help with perspective.
+Ed paints in acrylic, freehand, wet-on-dry, relying on as many photos as possible, and always using a mirror to help with perspective.

-Ed believes in paying wildlife back for what it gives us.
-He has sponsored ads in the newspaper to increase awareness of the local extinction of the Common Nighthawk, has published posters advocating the purchase of shade-grown coffee & tries to give as generously as possible to selected conservation causes.
+Ed believes in paying nature & wildlife back for what it gives us.
+He has sponsored ads in the newspaper, the earliest a tribute to the now-locally-lost Common Nighthawk, and has published posters advocating the purchase of shade-grown coffee.

-Ed owes a great debt of gratitude to his parents, his wife & companion Delia Scholes, and to all the many folks who stop by the store.
-It is the great ideas, feedback and positive energy from these many wonderful people that inspire Ed to keep trying to capture the beauty in the great moments we are all so lucky to have on this earth.
+Ed owes a great debt of gratitude to so many.
+It is the ideas, positive energy and wonderful feedback from the folks Ed has met at the store that inspire him to keep trying to capture a bit of the beauty from the inspiring moments we are so lucky to have on this earth.

-In spite of what this expertly-altered-document tells you, Ed does not work on site.
-Quite the opposite, Ed sometimes works for years on the same painting and relies on many, many photos, although it’s all strictly free-hand (well, a t-square helps on buildings).
+Ed’s actually not one for pleinaire, in spite of this photoshopped image.
+(We’re working on one of Newbold painting while rappelling down a cliff, but we plan to tilt the photo 90 degrees because Ed is afraid of heights.)
 Ed doesn’t teach but loves to give out tips and encouragment to aspiring artists.
 His main tip: Always use a mirror.
 If you aren’t Mickey Mantle, you are probably either strongly right-handed (as Ed is) or strongly left-handed.
 Your view of the world is thus strongly distorted.
 Using a mirror to watch the progress of your work will help you to see it “from the other side.”
 Also, look at your work from different distances regularly and in different light.
 Print your work with whatever technology is available: the print will tell you something about your painting that you didn’t already know.